KDB.AI Server Setup

 -

-Run the container in detached mode using the following command:
+Run the container in detached mode, including the KDB_LICENSE_B64 string from your Welcome email:

 The first port in the